 Lose More Than $90k, Quit Poker

-“Just ended my life for the rest of the year … To win this bet I will need to play 12-16 hours a day for the rest of the year and end up playing more hands of PLO than anyone, 400k-600k per month.”
+“Just ended my life for the rest of the year … To win this bet I'll need to play 12-16 hours a day for the rest of the year and end up playing more hands of PLO than anyone, 400k-600k per month.”

 “If I lose more than $90,000 playing at the tables I have to quit poker and move back home and get a real job.”

-On December 30 Ingram posted a video in which he said he still needed 35,000 VPPs and that he had 28 hours left.
+On December 30, Ingram posted a video saying he still needed 35,000 VPPs and that he had 28 hours left.
 He eventually managed to get there, but there was no profit.
-Ingram lost $40,000 during the challenge but the money he won from his $15,000 bet and the bonuses more than made up for the loss.
+Ingram lost $40,000 during the challenge.
+But the money he won from his $15,000 bet and the bonuses more than made up for the loss.